 Close Blinds and Curtains

-In addition to using a programmable thermostat, you can minimise the strain on your AC by closing blinds and curtains during the day.
+In addition to using a programmable thermostat, you can minimize the strain on your AC by closing blinds and curtains during the day.
 This can help keep your home cooler by preventing the sun from heating up the inside of your home.

 By keeping your home cooler, your unit won’t have to work as hard to maintain a comfortable temperature.
-This can also help save you money on your energy bill by reducing the amount of time your AC is rsunning.
+This can also help save you money on your energy bill by reducing the amount of time your AC is running.

 Install Ceiling Fans